-The museum occupies a Federal Empire Victorian brick mini-mansion.
+The museum occupies a Federal Empire Victorian brick mini-mansion modeled in various architectural details after the Missouri Governor’s Mansion in Jefferson City.
 Every piece of furnishing in the home, dating from 1840 to c.
 1900, has a Platte County history.
-The first level includes a parlor; sitting room with bronze marble fireplace; dining room with large double sliding wood-on-wood hand-grained doors; kitchen with a German tongue and grove wood ceiling; and latticed back porches.
+The first level includes a parlor; sitting room with bronze marble fireplace; dining room with double sliding wood-on-wood hand-grained doors; kitchen with a German tongue and groove wood ceiling; and latticed back porch.
 A curved staircase made of walnut and mahogany leads you to the second floor where there are four bedrooms.
-Another staircase connects the second floor and the kitchen.
-The basement, which once contained a cooking area, dining area, wine cellar, cistern room, wash area, and workroom, houses the Platte County Historical Society's genealogical library, archives and display rooms.
+Another staircase connects the second floor and basement, which once contained a cooking area, dining area, wine cellar, cistern room, wash area, and workroom.
+The basement also houses the Platte County Historical Society’s genealogical library, archives and display areas.

 The museum has a rare Civil War collection of Col. Charles E. Sinnet, a Union soldier.

-Open mid April - mid October.
+Open mid April – mid October.
 The museum hosts exhibits each summer.
-For more information, call the museum phone for information about current events and exhibits at 816-431-5121.
+For more information, hours and event/exhibit announcements, call the museum phone at 816-431-5121.
 Admission: $5; younger than 12, free.